 State Specific Clauses

-Deeds are handled and recorded by the County Circuit Court in the county where the property being transferred is located.
-Each county has its own requirements, fees and cost of recording.
+Deeds are handled and recorded by the town clerk or notary public in the clerk’s office of the town in which the property being transferred is located.
+Each location has its own requirements, fees and cost of recording.
 It is important to contact the registrar for specific information.

-The normal transfer of ownership process involves hiring a title company to run a full sixty year title history search, and double checking all possible liens, encumbrances, deed restrictions, judgments and anything else that might cause a "cloud on the title".
-For that matter, the title company verifies that the seller or "grantor" actually owns the property.
+The normal transfer of ownership process involves hiring a title company to run a full sixty-year title history search, and double checking all possible liens, encumbrances, deed restrictions, judgments and anything else that might cause a "cloud on the title".
+For that matter, the title company verifies that the seller or "granter" actually owns the property.
 The process typically takes about a month, incurs several thousand dollars in closing costs, and is required by potential mortgage lenders, along with title insurance.

 A quitclaim deed, alternatively, simply involves a full or partial owner of real estate signing a document to "quit all claims" on the property, and passing their ownership interest on to another party (the "grantee").
 The grantee receives no protections against prior liens or other potential clouds on the title.